If you made it this far you must be really, really bored. What is this exactly? A random dump of projects with some honest commentary.

-My sketchbook for this internal logo.
+My sketchbook for this logo project.
 One person at the meeting said, "it's too female focused".
 Ummm, it's called the Women's Impact Network.

 I created this little logo bug for the Downtown Wenatchee Ale Trail and in return I got 10 tickets to the event.
 I'm hazy on the details after about an hour in.
 I'm pretty sure I had fun.

-This is the coolest thing that happened to me when I was a full time employee at Starbucks.
+Hands down one of the highlights of my career.
 A customer loved my card design so much she got a tattoo of it!
-She called up customer service and that person knew someone who worked with me and that person passed along the message with this photo.
+She called up customer service to ask who designed it.
+Somehow that customer service rep happened to know someone working in the creative studio so they contacted that person and that person knew me and passed along the customers information.
+I contacted her and she sent this photo.
 I was so humbled and flattered.

 Don't you love it when clients pick the concept you recommend?
 I sure do.
 I have a special place for this small campaign that launched overseas.